-By the 1780s, tea smuggling was such a huge business that the unknown author of a pamphlet on the subject declared that outside of the cities thousands of men were choosing to work for smugglers instead of taking up local and respectable jobs.
+By the 1780s, tea smuggling was such a huge business!
+That the unknown author of a pamphlet on the subject declared that outside of the cities thousands of men were choosing to work for smugglers instead of taking up local and respectable jobs.
 This began to affect the entire economy.
-The pamphlet declared that: ‘Thousands… who would otherwise be employed in fishing, agriculture etc, to the emolument of this kingdom are now supported in drunkenness, rioting, and debauchery by their iniquitous traffic; – a traffic obviously productive of so numerous a train of evils, that prudence, common honesty, decency, order, and civil government, unitedly cry out for redress.´
+The pamphlet declared that: ‘Thousands… who would otherwise be employed in fishing, agriculture etc, to the emolument of this kingdom are now supported in drunkenness, rioting, and debauchery by their iniquitous traffic.
+A traffic obviously productive of numerous trains of evil, that prudence, common honesty, decency, and civil government, unitedly cry out for redress.´

 The government had to do something about all this crazy tea smuggling.
-They soon realised the only way to tackle the national problem of tea smuggling was to reduce the duty paid on it and make tea cheaper and more accessible – legally!
+They soon realised the only way to tackle the national problem of tea smuggling was to reduce the duty paid on it.
+Making tea cheaper and more accessible – legally!

 Now we can all enjoy a lovely cup of tea at a decent price.
-So well done smugglers for making that happen so the British public can have a steaming brew with their evening biscuit without breaking the bank!
+So well done smugglers for making that happen!
+So the British public can now have a steaming brew with their evening biscuit, without breaking the bank!